realfresh/path_of_dev/src/posts/making-sense-of-git-and-github.md

 # Initialized empty Git repository in /home/user/git-test
 ```

-Once done, you have officially created a local git repo (local as in on your PC).
+Once done, you have officially created a local Git repo (local as in on your PC).
 Everything you add, remove or modify within this folder can be tracked.

 ### Create a commit (save point)